-California dog behaviorist Beverly Ulbrich is guiding us through the basics to approaching and petting dogs, whether it be a stray or your best friend’s furry pal.
+In this article, California dog behaviorist Beverly Ulbrich guides us through the basics to approaching and petting dogs, whether it be a stray or your best friend’s furry pal.

 When you see a dog you don’t know, it’s important not to spook him as you approach.